 Qualifications for an NCCI Experience Rating

-A risk is eligible for an experience rating when the payrolls or other exposures developed in the last year or last two years of the experience period produced a qualifying premium, which varies by state.
-If based on more than two years, a higher qualifying premium is required.
-To qualify for interstate (multi-state)experience rating a risk must be eligible for intrastate (single state) experience rating and develop exposure in at least one additional state subscribing to interstate rating.
+A risk, or employer, is eligible for an experience rating once their payrolls or other exposures developed over the last year (or last two years) of the policy period produce a qualifying premium.
+This threshold varies by state but is typically around $5,000 annually.
+If the Mod factor is based on more than two years, a higher qualifying premium is required.
+To qualify for interstate (multi-state) experience rating, a risk must be eligible for intrastate (single state) experience rating.
+They must also have premium and exposure in at least one additional state subscribing to interstate rating.

 Expected Loss Rate (ELR)